SekiroRong/KAN-AutoEncoder/README.md

 My toy example shows that KAN is way better than MLP in representing sinusoidal signals, which may indicate the great potential of KAN to be the new baseline of AutoEncoder.

-## List of supoorted KAN-based Autoencoders
+## List of supported KAN-based Autoencoders
 * [KAE](https://github.com/SekiroRong/KAN-AutoEncoder/blob/main/KAE.ipynb)

 * [KVAE](https://github.com/SekiroRong/KAN-AutoEncoder/blob/main/KVAE.ipynb)